ookamicodes/securityapi-documentation/docs.md

 We have already planned many things and would like to proudly show and explain what we have in mind.

 - Unsecure Website Scanners | Can detect websites that are unsecure (like phishing).
-  - For that we will do an submit command when if you found an unsecure website you can tell us and we add it.
+  - For that we will do an submit command whenever you found an unsecure website you can tell us and we add it.
     - Everything is based on reactions.
       - It will take sometimes to make a database with unsecure websites.